 Here’s how to make your own Beekman Coach!

-2. Cut out the middle squares on the template to make windows, and cut out the sections with stripes.
+STEP 2: Cut out the middle rectangles on the template to make windows, and cut out the sections with stripes.
 Fold your coach so it looks like this:

-7. Cut the fabric to fit the windows, and then staple your curtains into place.
+STEP 7: Cut the fabric to fit the windows, and then staple (or glue) your curtains into place.

-8. To make sure that your coach stands up, fold and attach a strip of cardstock under the coach.
+STEP 8: To make sure that your coach stands up, fold and attach a strip of card stock inside the coach.
+This can also be a seat for a lucky stuffed toy or doll!

-9. Now get a long piece of string.
+STEP 9: Now get a long piece of string.
 Tie each end to the inside of the brads on the front two wheels.
-Make sure to tie a double knot to secure it!

 Done!
-Now you can take it on a little walk.
+Now you can take your Beekman Coach on a stately ride!